carlosp420/nymphalidae_diversification/MS.md

 values found on the shifts on the 1000 trees (supp. mat.
 09).
 We found that some of the changes in diversification rate values had great variation across the posterior distribution of trees.
-A boxplot of the diversification rate values estimated for the clades that appear in the MCT shows that some shifts are estimated as increased or slowed diversification pace depending on the tree used for analysis (Figure 4).
+A boxplot of the diversification rate values estimated for the clades that appear in the MCC tree shows that some shifts are estimated as increased or slowed diversification pace depending on the tree used for analysis (Figure 4).
 This variation is especially wide for the clade formed by the genera *Magneuptychia* and *Caeruleuptychia* because MEDUSA estimated